 For more about Josephine click here

-Kay Taylor is Head of the JWAAD Professional Training Program and is responsible for having achieved accreditation for the units of the Diploma Courses.
-One of the seniour JWAAD Tutors, Kay is in demand throughout the UK to teach workshops and perform.
+Kay Taylor is one of our Directors and Head of the JWAAD Professional Training Program and is responsible for having achieved accreditation for the units of the Diploma Courses.
+One of the senior JWAAD Tutors, Kay is in demand throughout the UK to teach workshops and perform.
 She is recognised internationally both as a teacher and promoter of specialist belly dance events such as the Farha Festival in Luxor, which is based on working with live music.
 Kay is passionate about people's development as dancers.
 She is responsible for both Farida Adventures, her holiday business, and Farida Dance, purveyor of all things to do with belly dance.

-Yvette Cowles was a founder member of Josephine Wise’s Masriat Dance Company and is now a soloist with Johara Dance.
+Yvette Cowles is one of our Directors.
+She was a founder member of Josephine Wise’s Masriat Dance Company and is now a soloist with Johara Dance.
 She has taught and performed bellydance for over 15 years and her background is in Egyptian style dance, although she now specialises in theatrical bellydance.
-She is a senior JWAAD Tutor and trains bellydance teachers on the Foundation and Diploma Courses.
+She is a senior JWAAD Tutor and trains bellydance teachers on the Safety, History, Music and Teaching Methods courses as well as being a National Assessor.

 Yvette has taught extensively across the UK.
 Events include London Fantasia, the International Bellydance Congress, several Farida Dance weekends at Ford Castle and the Jewels of the Nile show.
 She also teaches at the annual JWAAD Summer School.
 While living in South-West France, she taught regularly in Bordeaux and Marmande and performed as a soloist in La Nuit de la Danse Orientale at the Casino Municipal in Biarritz.